Frederica of Baden: Early life

-Frederica of Baden was born in Karlsruhe in the Grand Duchy of Baden on 12 March 1781, as the daughter of Karl Ludwig of Baden and Amalie of Hesse-Darmstadt.
+Friederike Wilhelmina Dorothea of Baden was born at Karlsruhe Palace in the Margraviate of Baden on 12 March 1781 as the daughter of Karl Ludwig of Baden and Amalie of Hesse-Darmstadt.

-Frederica, in her family known as Frick (Frique), was given a conventional and shallow education by a French-Swiss governess in Karlsruhe, and has been described as intellectually shallow.
-Already as a child, she was described as a beauty, but she was also reported to have a weak constitution, having had rheumatism from the age of two.
+Frederica, in her family known as Frick (Frique), was given a conventional and shallow education by a French-Swiss governess in Karlsruhe, and was described as intellectually shallow.
+Already as a child, she was described as a beauty, but she was also reported to have a weak constitution, having had rheumatism from the age of 2.

-Because her maternal aunt Natalia Alexeievna (Wilhelmina Louisa of Hesse-Darmstadt) had been the first spouse of Grand Duke Paul of Russia, Frederica and her sisters were early considered by empress Catherine the Great as future brides of her grandsons, Grand Duke Alexander of Russia and Grand Duke Constantine of Russia.
-In 1792, she and her sister Louise of Baden visited the empress in Russia.
-The purpose was, unofficially, to be inspected as future brides.
+Because her maternal aunt Natalia Alexeievna had been the first wife of Tsarevich Paul of Russia, empress Catherine the Great considered early on to choose one of them as a bride for her eldest grandson, Grand Duke Alexander of Russia.

+In 1792, her mother visited Russia in the company of Frederica and her sister Louise of Baden.
+The purpose was, unofficially, for the empress to choose one of them as a bride for her grandson.
 Her sister was chosen to marry Alexander, and Frederica returned to Baden in the autumn of 1793.
+Many of her other siblings went on to make politically important marriages.

 In October 1797, Frederica of Baden married King Gustav IV Adolf of Sweden.
 The marriage had been arranged by Gustav IV Adolf himself, after he had refused to marry first Duchess Louise Charlotte of Mecklenburg-Schwerin, since his desired marriage to Ebba Modée had been refused him, and second the Russian Grand Duchess Alexandra Pavlovna, because her proposed marriage contract would have allowed Alexandra to keep her Orthodox faith.
-Frederica of Baden was seen as a suitable choice: Russia could not officially disapprove a new bride after the Russian Grand Duchess had been refused if the bride was the sister-in-law of Grand Duke Alexander, which indirectly preserved an alliance between Sweden and Russia, and additionally, Gustaf IV Adolf wanted a beautiful spouse and expected her to be so after having had a good impression of her sister during his visit to Russia the year prior.
+Frederica was seen as a suitable choice: Russia could not officially disapprove a new bride after the Russian Grand Duchess had been refused if the bride was the sister-in-law of Grand Duke Alexander, which indirectly preserved an alliance between Sweden and Russia, and additionally, Gustaf IV Adolf wanted a beautiful spouse and expected her to be so after having had a good impression of her sister during his visit to Russia the year prior.
 The king visited Erfurt to see her and her family himself in August 1797, the engagement was declared immediately after, and the first marriage ceremony conducted in October.